robfrut135/k8s-api-users-poc/README.md

 * Use AWS EKS to manage k8s clusters
 * Use your own VPC
 * Enable VPC Flow logs
-* Use Application Load Balancer to expose k8s services (API service)
+* Use Application Load Balancer as ingress controller to expose k8s services (API service)
 * Use AWS Elasticache as cache system
 * Use AWS RDS as storage system.
 Deploy multi-az with read replicas
 * Configure backups for RDS and Elasticache